Procedure: Data breach response plan

 Some kinds of personal information are more sensitive than others and could lead to serious ramifications for individuals if accessed.
 Information about a person’s health, documents commonly used for identity fraud (e.g. Medicare card, driver’s licence) or financial information are examples of information that could be misused if the information falls into the wrong hands.

 Circumstances of the data breach

 - Notification to the OAIC and internally within the university is the responsibility of the Privacy Officer.

 - Notification to individuals may be undertaken by the Privacy Officer or a University officer in the area in which the breach occurred after the Privacy Officer agrees to the action.

-- Notifications will follow the format identified by the OAIC in Data breach notification — A guide to handling personal information security breaches.
+- Notifications will follow the format identified by the OAIC in Data breach preparation and response.